3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/mongo/donut-shop/README.md

 - gain more practice with Handlebars

 ## Setup
-1. In terminal, start your mongo server with `mongod`.
+1. In terminal, make sure your Mongo server is started with `brew services start mongo`.

-2. Open a new tab (`cmd + t`) and open your mongo console with `mongo`.
+2. Open your mongo console with `mongo`.
 Make sure there are no errors/ no other instances of this running.

 3. Open a new tab in terminal (3 altogether, what a pro!) and navigate to `donut_mongoose` inside your homework folder for tonight.
 You will have full MVC Folders set up for you: